credativ/plutono/docs/sources/enterprise/usage-insights/dashboard-datasource-insights.md

 +++
-title = "Dashboard and data source insights" description = "Understand how your dashboards and data sources are used" keywords = ["grafana", "usage-insights", "enterprise"] aliases = ["/docs/grafana/latest/enterprise/usage-insights/dashboard-datasource-insights.md"] weight = 200
+title = "Dashboard and data source insights" description = "Understand how your dashboards and data sources are used" keywords = ["plutono", "usage-insights", "enterprise"] aliases = ["/docs/plutono/latest/enterprise/usage-insights/dashboard-datasource-insights.md"] weight = 200
 +++